 Frog Lake Trail is a 2 mile lightly trafficked out and back trail located near Darrington, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from March until December.
+The trail is primarily used for hiking and walking and is best used from March until December.

 Directions from Darrington: Take the Mt.
 Loop Hwy. along the west side of the Sauk River.
 Follow this road for 3.6 miles to the trailhead on the right.
 Parking is just before the Clear Creek bridge on the right.